Just another day at the workplace;

 - Bulk exports and Dumps once in every few minutes

-CDC A.K.A Change Data Capture is there to assist this data wrangling exercise and if your data is rapidly growing and if your BI/BA need an access to that sweet-sweet DWH (data warehouse); THIS right here, is the way to go.
+CDC A.K.A Change Data Capture is there to assist this data wrangling exercise and if your data is rapidly growing and if your BI/BA needs access to that sweet-sweet DWH (data warehouse); THIS right here, is the way to go.

 You meant the replication? - I don't wanna get stuck with my OLTP DB Engine: